Joint Channel Estimation and Cooperative Localization for Near-Field Ultra-Massive MIMO: Near-Field Soft Channel Estimation

-Therefore, we choose to evaluate a restricted family of candidate PDFs and search for the member within it that maximizes the $\mathcal{L}(q)$.
-Our principle is to restrict the family to only tractable PDFs while still allowing for sufficient adaptability to closely approximate the actual posterior PDF.
-To fulfill this principle, we restrict the surrogate PDF $q(\boldsymbol{\mu})$ to a multivariate (real) Gaussian distribution, i.e.,
+Therefore, we restrict our search to a tractable family of candidate PDFs and seek the member within this family that maximizes the objective $\mathcal{L}(q)$.
+The guiding principle is to ensure analytical tractability while retaining sufficient flexibility to closely approximate the true posterior PDF.
+To this end, we model the surrogate PDF $q(\boldsymbol{\mu})$ as a multivariate (real) Gaussian distribution, i.e.,

-where $\boldsymbol{\mu}\sim\mathcal{N}(\boldsymbol{\mu};\hat{\boldsymbol{\mu}},\mathbf{\hat{V}}_{\boldsymbol{\mu}})$, $\hat{\boldsymbol{\mu}}=(\hat{\theta},\hat{r},\hat{g},\hat{\phi})^{T}$ is the set of unobserved variable estimates, and the confidence level of the estimates $\hat{\mathbf{V}}_{\boldsymbol{\mu}}$ is given by
+where $\boldsymbol{\mu}\sim\mathcal{N}(\hat{\boldsymbol{\mu}},\mathbf{\hat{V}}_{\boldsymbol{\mu}})$, $\hat{\boldsymbol{\mu}}=(\hat{\theta},\hat{r},\hat{g},\hat{\phi})^{T}$ is the set of unobserved variable estimates, and the confidence level of the estimates $\hat{\mathbf{V}}_{\boldsymbol{\mu}}$ is given by